Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: SPE method

 where $\cos(x)$ is an element-wise cosine.
 As defined, the frequency coefficients $\Theta_k\in\mathbb{R}^{d\times d}$ and phases $\phi_k\in\mathbb{R}^{d}$ are learnable parameters, while the number of frequencies $K$ and the range $R$ are hyperparameters.
-When $K$ is large, this transformation is expressive enough to fit any function defined in the range $[-R/2,R/2]$.
+This transformation is a parametric form of a discrete cosine transform, such that when $K$ is large it can approximate any smooth function bounded in the range $[-R/2,R/2]$.
 It also admits a very simple form for the Jacobian, given by: